Diana is currently on maternity leave.

 Diana returned from maternity leave in June 2019, to a new position as Training Manager and will be on maternity leave again from March 2020.

 So Diana, what is your background in care?

 In 2006 I joined the healthcare sector after completing my degree in Psychology.
 Working as a care worker helped me understand the value of supporting people in the community.
 It lit my passion for this sector.

 Wanting to share my knowledge and experience, I later became a qualified lecturer.
 I taught on the BTEC Health and Social Care and the Access to Higher Education healthcare pathways.
 I really enjoyed being able to challenge people and help them achieve more.
 Most of my students worked in the healthcare industry and I always felt touched by the stories and experiences they shared through our many heated class debates.
-It gave me such great joy to feel their love and dedication for their profession.
-Seeing the difference they made inspired to do more myself.
+It gave me such great joy to feel their love and dedication to their profession.
+Seeing the difference they made inspired to do more.

 Eager to “practice what I preached” I joined Gardiner’s in February 2016.
 I feel extremely lucky to find an organization that fully supports my commitment to making a difference.

 Why the care industry?

 It has a real purpose.
 I chose to study Psychology to understand myself and others, in order to be able to help people.
 But nothing helped me achieve this better than actually working in healthcare, being so close to people and being challenged every day to want to do more, to want to become better.
 I find the healthcare system in the UK fascinating, the freedom it gives individuals through the different levels of support is matched in few other countries.

 What makes Gardiner’s Homecare different?